JetBrains/intellij-sdk-docs/topics/tutorials/action_system/grouping_action.md

 The `id` attribute for the reused `PopupDialogAction` implementation is set to a unique value, `org.intellij.sdk.action.GroupPopDialogAction`.
 This value differentiates this new `<action>` entry from the `id` previously used to register this action implementation in the [Creating Actions](working_with_custom_actions.md#registering-an-action-with-the-new-action-form) tutorial.
 A unique `id` supports reuse of action classes in more than one menu or group.
-The action in this group will display the menu text "A Group Action".
+The action in this group will be displayed in the menu as "A Group Action".

 ```xml
 <group